 Trinity school was established and is maintained by the power of prayer.
 Trinity relies on the faithfulness of its prayer partners in the community: The Governors; SCET Ministers (Sevenoaks Churches Educational Trust) and church partners; the parent and staff body.

 On the first Thursday of the month, Trinity has a Monthly Prayer Meeting to thank God for his provision and to pray for the needs of the school – all are welcome to come.
-It is held 9.30am - 10.15am and the dates for the remainder of the Academic Year 2019/20:
+It is held 9.30am - 10.15am and the dates for the remainder of the Academic Year 2019/20 are as follows: